example42/psick/docs/tp.md

         bin/puppet_install.sh [redhatX|debian|ubuntu] # WIP on automatic OS detection

-  - This control-repo is provisioned locally (that is it has run r10k to fetch tp and tinydata modules from upstream source):
+  - This control-repo is provisioned locally (that is it has run r10k to fetch tp and tinydata modules from upstream source).
+You can do it with:

         bin/puppet_setup.sh

-  - There's in tinydata all the needed data to install the application on your OS.
+  - There's in tinydata all the needed data to install your application on your OS.

-If this does not work on your system, open a Bug Fix on tinydata, or send your PR with correction.
-The underlying tools to manage everything are there, it's just a matter or prevising the right data for all the different use cases.

 Some possible uses: